kowainik/learn4haskell/README.md

 🚨 __Important notice: This course continues BAU even after Hacktoberfest__ 🚨

-You can find the results of Hacktoberfest 2020 in the following blog post:
+You can find the results of Hacktoberfest 2020 for [Learn4Haskell](https://github.com/kowainik/learn4haskell) in the following blog post:

  * [Brave New Hacktoberfest](https://kowainik.github.io/posts/hacktoberfest2020)